galitz-matt/powershell_scripts/README.md

 # powershell_scripts
 This was created to automate different PowerShell tasks

-## rename_lowercase
+## reformat_name
-This script renames all files in a specified directory to their lowercase form
+Takes relative path and makes all file names lowercase and replaces spaces with underscores
+ex: "Demo File" --> "demo_file"